kstenerud/dogma/kbnf.md

 #### Expression

-An expression represents the set of possible bit sequences, of which one must be matched in the document.
+The `expression` type represents the set of possible bit sequences, of which one must be matched in the document.
 Once matched, the expression's possibilities collapse into a specific array of bits that can be [bound](#bind-function) to a variable and used elsewhere.

 #### Condition

-A condition is the result of comparing numeric types or performing logical operations on conditions, resulting in either true or false.
+The `condition` type is the result of comparing numeric types or performing logical operations on conditions, resulting in either true or false.
 Conditions are used in [`if`](#if-function) calls.

 #### Numeric Types